Web Reliability: Solspace Zen and the Art of Aircraft Maintenance

 Web Reliability was what emerged.
 It's actually a framework, a thought framework.
 The Web Reliability Framework is a way of thinking about the problem of building and maintaining a reliable website.
 For websites, 'reliable' means generating revenue reliably.
 Most websites are either e-commerce sites, donation collection sites, campaign sites or lead generation sites.
 Even the websites that don't fit into these categories are responsible for generating revenue directly or indirectly.
 A reliable website is one that allows customers to flow into, through and out of the site smoothly, with minimal resistance.
 Steady, dependable revenue is the result.

 As I wrote the book and developed the framework I looked for examples to make my points more clear.
 I looked for examples of the importance of reliability in the world.
 I happened upon the example of the jet engine on a passenger aircraft.
 These contraptions are incredibly complex.
 Each of thousands of components must be themselves reliable and work together reliably.
 Sounded a lot like a website to me.

 So in comes the friend I was joking about.
 I was complaining about coming up with an elevator pitch for Solspace, something grounded in the importance of reliability.
 He said, "You know how you take your car to a mechanic to keep it maintained and reliable?
 Maybe that's you."

 So I had my elevator pitch.
 Next time I'm in an elevator with someone and they ask what I do, I'll say, "You know those companies that help maintain a reliable fleet of aircraft for companies like Southwest?
 We do that, except for websites.
-We help a company reliably maintain their revenue generating websites."
+We help companies reliably maintain their revenue-generating websites."